suhasmeti/prod-support-docs/docs/cid/cirrent-console-for-cloud-id.rst

 There are two CIRRENT™ Console roles that pertain to Cloud ID users:

-**Cloud ID user**:  Users with this role can only bind devices to their corporate account.
+**Cloud ID user**:  Users with this role can only bind devices to their OSTS account.
 This role is typically used for users in a manufacturing facility or warehouse, solely to bind devices for the Product Company that they represent.

-**Administrator**: An administrator can perform all the actions of a Cloud ID user.
-The administrator role is required to download Manifest Files, to configure APIs and to trigger device provisioning into the API if needed.
-This is a back-office task that involves advanced Cloud ID skills and access to cloud infrastructure.
+**Administrator**: Users with this role can perform any actions in the UI across all OSTS applications and can manage access for other uses in the OSTS accounts that they administer.

 Creating a user